ntxtthomas/darcWeb/README.md

 PURPOSE
 ==================================================================
 - to promote awareness
+- to foster a sense of community
-- to add creditability
+- to add credibility
 - to allow more efficient functionality
 - to allow for eCommerce
 - to allow for data capture
 - to increase race registration
 - to increase membership
 - to make it easier to verify membership
-- to allow members to check their account
+- to allow members to have a stake in the website
+- to make the internet great again

 ==================================================================
 FEATURES
 ==================================================================

+- [ ] Mailchimp
+- [ ] Gravatar
+- [ ] SEO
+- [ ] Google Site Verification
+- [ ] Google Adwords
+- [ ] Google Analytics
 - [ ] event driven landing pages
-- [ ] mailchimp integration
-- [ ] gravatar
-- [ ] Updated Google site verification
-- [ ] implement Google Adwords
-- [ ] ecommerce for shirts, pint glasses, hats, running swag, memberships
+- [ ] ecommerce for product, races, memberships
-- [ ] stripe.js for membership and race registration
+- [ ] stripe.js
-- [ ] SEO
 - [ ] Social media links
 - [ ] Social media partials
+- [ ] Blog / vlog / photo
+- [ ] CMS

 ==================================================================
 FUNCTIONALITY